Logo

 2.

-Thurl Ravenscroft was known as one of the booming voices behind Kellogg's Frosted Flakes animated spokesman Tony the Tiger for more than five decades.
+Thurl Ravenscroft was well known as one of the booming voices behind Kellogg's Frosted Flakes animated spokesman Tony the Tiger for more than five decades.

 3.

-Thurl Ravenscroft's voice acting career began in 1939 and lasted until his death in 2005 at age 91.
+Thurl Ravenscroft's voice-acting career began in 1939 and lasted until his death in 2005 at age 91.

 4.